leorami/Dev-Tunnel-Proxy/PROJECT-INTEGRATION.md

 location /myapp/ { ... }
 ```

-If conflicts occur, the proxy will detect them automatically and you can resolve them via the `/status` interface.
+**Conflict Detection**: When conflicts occur, they're automatically detected and highlighted in the status interface with one-click resolution options.

 ### 3. Create Nginx Configuration